Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-reg-app-service.md

 ---
-title: Register or Unregister an Application for a Service on the Konnect Dev Portal
+title: Register or Unregister an Application for a Service
 no_version: true
 toc: true
 ---